akshaybabloo/dot-net-core-uninstaller/README.md

 # Uninstall .Net Core SDK and Runtime

+> Note: This can only be used in POSIX type operating systems.

 Uninstall previous .Net Core SDK's and its runtime files.

 > Note: You might need super user account to use this library.